ArmanKolozyan/CCC-Check/motivation/README.md

 `in * (in - 2) === 0`

 Mathematically, this enforces that `in` must be either `0` or `2`.
 However, PICUS does not successfully restrict `in` to these values; it remains unconstrained in the analysis.
-When writing sing the constraint:
+When writing the following constraint:

 `in * (in - 1) === 0`